nickp73/basketball-scoreboard/README.md

 A tiny, responsive basketball scoreboard you can run locally in any modern browser.
 It shows the Home and Visitors scores, includes an auto‑running game clock, and adapts nicely from phones to desktops.

-> Note: The repository folder name and some labels say "Baseball", but the app behaves like a basketball scoreboard (48‑minute clock, quarters).
-You can easily rename labels if you prefer.
 >
 > Side note: This README was created using Junie.